 1. Replace Your Toothbrush Regularly And Go Electric

 One of the simplest ways you can improve your dental health and hygiene is to replace your toothbrush on a regular basis.
 Vigorous brushing will make the bristles fray and reduce the brush’s cleaning ability, but that’s not the only reason toothbrushes should be replaced often.

 A lot of the bacteria we brush off our teeth stays on the bristles of our toothbrushes.
 Proper storage–meaning storing the toothbrush upright and letting it dry out between uses–can keep a toothbrush from getting smelly and nasty too fast, but it’s still important to replace your toothbrush at least every 3-4 months.

 Using an electric toothbrush will give you an amazing experience!
-That sounds crazy but it really is true most people who get a sonic care or a Braun Oral-B can’t say enough good things about it.
-It is true that we can brush as good with a manual tooth brush but studies show we do a better job with an electric brush.
+That sounds crazy but it really is true most people who get sonic care or a Braun Oral-B can’t say enough good things about it.
+It is true that we can brush as well with a manual toothbrush but studies show we do a better job with an electric brush.